 We’ve heard from some of our audience that they too are planning to start their own podcasts as well so we’re sharing everything we know about a successful podcast launch.

-First, let’s chat about why your podcast launch is important.
+First, let’s chat about why your podcast launch strategy is important.

 There are really two reasons you want to plan for and promote a podcast launch.

-Ready for the most successful podcast launch ever?
+Ready for the most successful podcast launch strategy ever?
 Let’s get to it!

 Life gets busy!
 There are projects to complete, family events to attend, meetings to schedule, friends to see and, of course, your favorite Netflix show to binge.
 If you don’t buckle down and set a date, that podcast might be sitting on the “To Do” list for months or even years!